 Had an interesting conversation with a buddy last night.
 It started out as a shift-reduce problem with Bison and ended up a ping-pong of useful UNIX API:s.
 We concluded that despite having worked professionally with UNIX for over a decade, it is still very satisfying finding gems like these.

-Update: This post was initially written Nov 14, 2015.
+Update: This post was originally written Nov 14, 2015.
 It was a Saturday and I remember being extremely inspired when I wrote it.
-As it happens, I’ve continued adding to it over the years, and still do.
-So, as of Jul 2, 2017 I’m now bumping the modification date each time I add something new :-)
+I’ve continued adding to it over the years, and still do.
+So, as of Jul 2, 2017 I’m bumping the modification date each time I add something new :-)

 Mangage a simple queue: